-by Rob Williams on January 27, 2009 in NVIDIA-Based GPU
+by Rob Williams on January 27, 2009 in Graphics & Displays

 When NVIDIA released their GTX 285 and 295 earlier this month, they successfully reclaimed the performance crown for both single and dual-GPU graphics cards.
 We’re finally putting both of these models through our grueling testing, in both single card and SLI configurations, to see just how much value can be had when compared to previous offerings.

 Although we generally shun automated gaming benchmarks, we do like to run at least one to see how our GPUs scale when used in a ‘timedemo’-type scenario.
 Futuremark’s 3DMark Vantage is without question the best such test on the market, and it’s a joy to use, and watch.
 The folks at Futuremark are experts in what they do, and they really know how to push that hardware of yours to its limit.